Scott Carson: Leeds United

-Born on 3 September 1985 in Whitehaven, Cumbria, Carson grew up in Cleator Moor, where he attended Ehenside School.
+Carson was born in Whitehaven, Cumbria, and grew up in Cleator Moor, where he attended Ehenside School.
 Although a promising rugby league player as a youth, he instead chose to concentrate on football, playing in goal for his school team from the age of "about 11 or 12".
 He quickly rose through the youth teams at local team Cleator Moor Celtic to play for the men's team when he was 15.
 He joined the Leeds United football academy in July 2002 after impressing former Leeds defender Peter Hampton while playing for non-league Workington in the FA Youth Cup.
 He spent less than a year in the academy and half a season with the reserves before making his first-team debut in January 2004, coming on as a late substitute after Paul Robinson was sent off against Middlesbrough.
 Two weeks later, he made his full debut, starting against Manchester United in a 1–1 draw at Old Trafford, and made one further appearance in the 2003–04 season against Chelsea in May 2004.
 Robinson left Leeds in May 2004 and Leeds signed Scottish international goalkeeper Neil Sullivan two months later to compete with Carson for a first-team place, and to help Carson develop and improve.
 Carson's contract was due to expire at the end of the 2004–05 season but Leeds were keen to retain him and in December 2004 offered him a new long-term contract.
 However, he chose to join Liverpool, who paid Leeds a £750,000 fee for him, in January 2005.

 Liverpool

 Carson joined Liverpool on a four-and-a-half-year contract and was to provide competition for Jerzy Dudek for a first-team place.
 He made his first team debut for Liverpool in March 2005 in a defeat to Newcastle United, and made three consecutive appearances in April, including the home leg of the UEFA Champions League quarter-final victory over Juventus.
-He was an unused substitute when Liverpool were victorious in the 2005 UEFA Champions League Final and 2005 UEFA Super Cup.
+He was an unused substitute when Liverpool were victorious in the 2005 UEFA Champions League final and 2005 UEFA Super Cup.

-Loans to Sheffield Wednesday and Charlton Athletic
+Loan to Sheffield Wednesday

-Carson made only four appearances in the 2005–06 season, all in cup competitions, and in March 2006, was allowed to move to Sheffield Wednesday on loan.
+Carson made only four appearances for Liverpool in the 2005–06 season, all in cup competitions, and in March 2006 moved to Sheffield Wednesday on loan.
 Wednesday sought his services to help solve their goalkeeping crisis, while Carson was looking to gain more first team experience and to challenge for a place in the England 2006 FIFA World Cup squad.
 He kept five clean sheets in nine appearances for Wednesday, whose assistant manager Kevin Summerfield hailed his contribution as a key factor in helping the club escape relegation.
 He returned to Liverpool at the end of the season and in July 2006, extended his contract with Liverpool until 2011.